OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-05.md

 ## Judges 5:25

 > He asked for water, and she gave him milk;
-> in a magnificent bowl, she brought him curds.
+> in a fine bowl, she brought him curds.

 ## Judges 5:26